 The San Francisco team is led by Gus Ide, VP Business Development.
 He’s been an integral part of the company’s growth since joining the London office in 2016 and is excited to start this new stage:

 “This is a big season for PGC.
-Having this new office on the west coast, in addition to our presence in New York, London and Toronto, will allow us to considerably improve communications with our international clients and extend PGC’s services to a previously.
+Having this new office on the west coast, in addition to our presence in New York, London and Toronto, will allow us to considerably improve communications with our international clients and extend PGC’s support and services to new and existing relationships.
 We’re very excited about this new opportunity and beginning the next chapter in the PGC story!”

 PGC’s Managing Director David Bagheri has been with the company for more than five years and has seen it grown and adapt to the needs of our clients and the market.
 He commented on the new office: